xSkjj/SlotsModules/README.md

    - min: 2
    - max: 6

-This is a school project I am working on right now
+This was a school project

-I might add more features here instead of creating more repositories

 - inspired by t!slots from https://tatsu.gg